How should one approach daily meditation practice?

 Although the methods of meditation given above are simple and straightforward, it is best to practice them under the guidance of a teacher.
 Without a teacher, a meditator will not be able to correct beginner’s mistakes, which if uncorrected, could lead to problems or lack of useful results.

 For beginners, if the mind is burdened with outside concerns, it may be better to relieve some of these burdens before sitting.
 For this reason, it is best to sit early in the morning, before dealing with the problems of the day.
 Sitting times may be increased with experience.
-But people who meditate for extended periods may become so engrossed in their effort that they may not recognize their tensions.
-This frequently exists because their minds are preoccupied with getting results.
-So to work hard on meditation means to just put your mind on meditation itself.
-If you can just do that, tension will not arise.
+But people who meditate for extended periods may become so engrossed in their effort that they may not recognize their tensions, because their minds are preoccupied with getting results.
+So to work hard on meditation means to just put your mind on meditation itself, not on any results.
+If you can do that, tension will not arise.
 On the contrary, deeper relaxation, and calming of the body and mind should result.